gazebosim/gz-gui/tutorials/04_layout.md

                            `<dialog_on_exit>` is `false`, closing the window will emit a server shutdown request with `stop = true` to the `<server_control_service>` topic.
 This can be used
-                           in applications like Ignition Gazebo which can run a server in a process separate from the GUI to stop both the GUI and the server when the window is closed.
+                           in applications like Gazebo Gazebo which can run a server in a process separate from the GUI to stop both the GUI and the server when the window is closed.
 The value is case-insensitive.